 4. Unit Certificate

-If the trustee grants an application for units, they will issue a unit certificate.
-The certificate outlines the number and class of units that the unitholder is recorded as holding.
-Each unit certificate should have a unique number to assist with record keeping and management of the Register.
+When the trustee grants units, they will issue a unit certificate.
+The certificate outlines the number and class of units that the unitholder owns.
+Each unit certificate should have a unique number to assist with record-keeping and management of the register.